Color theory for crafts: Contrast

 The results really moved the color principles from theory to proof!
 Monitors don’t always display colors perfectly, but even here: notice how the same floss color looks so different on a different background.

-I noticed that some floss colors were nearly invisible, receding backward even, on one color fabric… but practically jumped off of a different color fabric!
+I noticed that some floss colors were nearly invisible, receding backward even, on one color fabric… but then practically jumped off of a different color fabric!
 Some fabrics made the colors seem warmer, or cooler, or duller, or brighter.

 My experiment proved that the background color itself was just as important as choosing the best floss colors.
 For my stitch portraits, it was now clear that the best approach to take going forward was: to plan out what floss colors any portrait would need, and then use my sampler swatches to choose the color fabric that they would contrast the most with.
 Success!